crismaproject/BasicIndicators/README.md

 ## sudo make install

-## Test the installation with the provided test-pages.
+## Test the installation with the provided test-page